Spatial Desktop

 Typical Workflow

-This section outlines the typical end-to-end workflow within FSQ Spatial Desktop, from launching the application and setting up a project to performing data analysis, customizing visualizations, and interacting with your spatial data.
+This section outlines the typical end-to-end workflow within FSQ Spatial Desktop, from launching the application and setting up a project to performing data analysis, customizing visualizations, and interacting with your spatial data. https://drive.google.com/file/d/1-Q-Rwa3ZvSsa-ndx6IsPDuR3Fi1-cF05/view?usp=sharing

-1. Launch FSQ Spatial Desktop and Create a New Project
+Launch and Create New Project

 To begin your analysis, you'll first launch the application and set up a new project: